GSA/piv-guides/_userconfig/1_ssh.md

 			mkdir /etc/sshd/authorized_keys
         ```

 3. To allow one person to have access, place his/her PIV's SSH public key in this directory, according to username: **/etc/sshd/authorized_keys/[login ID]**.
+Disable any alternative means of access (i.e., passwords), as needed.

 >_Only a **root user** may modify this directory and its files to ensure that access requirements are enforced._

-4. Disable any alternative means of access (i.e., passwords), as needed.